jbiason/blog/content/quotes/random/index.md

 > "The world is an 8000 mile in diameter spherical pile of shit."

 > "Insanity is hereditary.
 You get it from your kids."

+> "Morale will continue until the beatings improve."